nufeb/NUFEB-2/docs/source/install.rst

 will be automatically added to the system (.bashrc).

  .. note::
-   For the sake of convenience, the executables built from install.sh are limited to mpi, gpu (cuda + mpi), and serial versions.
+   For convenience, the executables built from install.sh are limited to mpi, gpu (cuda + mpi), and serial versions.
-   More building options can be achieved by using traditional makefiles, see `LAMMPS user manual <https://docs.lammps.org/Build.html/>`_. for the details.
+   More building options can be achieved by using traditional makefiles, see `LAMMPS user manual <https://docs.lammps.org/Build.html/>`_ for the details.